| |

 Management Committee members can vote.

-In addition there are three working groups - the Maintenance
+In addition there are two working groups - the Maintenance

 Team, which assists the Maintenance Officer; the Finance